 Sometimes another character, such as B.J., would join him for a little back-and-forth punmanship.

-Winchester even gets into it during the heat-save episode when he is staying up all night reviewing the Winchester family finances, because the family's long-time "long-counted upon" accountant "Has been called to account for accounts, the counting of which he cannot.. account."
+Even Winchester gets into it during the heat-wave episode, when he is staying up all night reviewing the Winchester family finances, because the family's "long-counted upon" accountant "has been called to account for accounts, the counting of which he cannot… account."

 The writers at The Daily Show are unabashed pun-lovers.
 Example?
 For Jon' piece of the recent election debacle in Iran: "Sham-Wow!"

 They took a moment to demonstrate to newspeople that overusing puns makes you into that friend who describes a nice night at home with the cat as purrrfect.